wsavoiehahn/tt/README.md

 5. View the test results in the dashboard
 6. Detailed reports are available by clicking on the report ID

+### Creating Tests

+When creating a new test, you can specify:
+- Persona and behavior profiles
+- Test question
+- Special instructions
+- Maximum conversation turns
+- Target phone number (optional - will use system default if not specified)

 ## Debugging

 For local development, use VSCode's debugging capabilities: